Pithorn/pithorn.github.com/_posts/2014-12-29-using-rssdrop-to-read-feeds-in-mutt.md

 ### html2txt

 Refer to [this blog](http://stromberg.dnsalias.org/~strombrg/mutt-html.html), `links` is a good choice because of its numbered links feature.
 I changed it to `elinks` for Chinese supporting.
-Make sure it's executable, and on your $PATH.
+Make sure it's executable, and on your `$PATH`.

 Here is an example of `html2txt`: